johannschopplich/kirby-content-translator/README.md

 # Kirby Content Translator

 Sometimes you may find yourself copying content from Kirby fields to your clipboard, only to paste it into a translation service of your choice.
-This plugin aims to simplify the translation process by providing a simple interface for translating a model's content, while allowing full flexibility in choosing which fields to translate.
+This plugin aims to simplify the translation process by providing a simple interface for translating a model's content (page, file, etc.), while allowing full flexibility in choosing which fields to translate.

+With a single click, an editor can:

+1. Synchronise content from the default language to the secondary language.
+2. Translate content using the DeepL API or a custom translation service.

 ## Key Features

-- 🌐 Translate writer, blocks and other fields with one click!
+- 🌐 Translate **writer**, **blocks** and other fields with one click!
+- 🧮 Configure which fields should be translated
 - 🌝 Panel buttons
 - 🧩 Use DeepL API or custom translation service